alecthegeek/alecthegeek.github.io/_posts/2016-08-10-raspberry-pi-setup.markdown

 For the last several years I have been writing scripts to simplify and automate the setup for Raspberry Pi single board computers using Raspian Linux (a Raspberry Pi specific port of Debian GNU/Linux).
 It's about time I distilled what I have learnt into some notes.

+Most of this material can also be found in my Pi [setup scripts](https://github.com/alecthegeek/CCHS_Raspian_for_IoT)

 # Keeping the OS up to date.

 Use the standard Debian `apt-get` utility.
 For example